by Christine Griswold

 Raquel and her firm are looking for new talent at festivals, on blogs, on Vimeo, through previous connections, at film schools, and many other venues, but she also encourages those hoping to break into the industry to take internships and jobs as assistants in all aspects of production as well.
 “Come in at the bottom and learn the entire landscape, because it’s only going to strengthen their vocabulary and overall knowledge of the business.
 Interning is a great thing.
 PA-ing (being a production assistant) is a great thing…there are directors who have assistants that just literally sit next to them and have their eyes wide open, absorbing everything they possibly can in that moment.”

 Having taken on these roles early in one’s career helps provide great insight, establish connections, and contributes to a better overall understanding of film making.
 Additionally, exposure to myriad aspects of the process may lead you down paths previously overlooked or uncharted.
 You may start out wanting to be a cinematographer, but find your true passion is set design.
 Or you might establish a new technology or process to fulfill the ever-evolving needs of an ever-evolving industry.
+Besides, exploring a myriad of film elements and working with different people also opens you up to many new opportunities.
+Instead of working only in your home town (or city), your internship could land you in some of the most well-known production houses in London or beyond!

 “As long as you have an open mind, you may be surprised at what you’re good at.”